ObsydianX/scrivus/README.md

 Atlas keeps maps inside the project.
 Import a map image, place markers, choose marker types, adjust labels, and control when markers appear at different zoom levels.

+Atlas supports multiple marker categories, category visibility toggles, a searchable marker list, and in-map controls for choosing, renaming, and sampling maps.
+Markers can be linked to existing Lore Book entries or used to create new Lore Book entries, and destructive map deletion requires confirmation.

 ![Atlas workspace](docs/screenshots/atlas.png)

 ### Compile

-The compile flow lets you choose which chapters and scenes to export, include optional front matter, optionally include scene titles, and generate a `.docx` manuscript.
+The compile flow lets you choose which acts, chapters, scenes, and draft tabs to export, include optional front matter, optionally include scene titles, and generate a `.docx` manuscript.
 Standard Manuscript uses the project styles configured in Scrivus.
 Proof Copy exports a monospaced, double-spaced, justified manuscript with first-line indents and proof-style headings.

+Compile selections are remembered per project, and deselecting a parent act or chapter updates its child items so the export tree stays predictable.

 ![Compile dialog](docs/screenshots/compile.png)

 ## Project Format

 New projects are created as `.scrivus` project folders.
-A project contains `project.json`, scene files, Canvas data, Atlas data, Lore Book data, managed images, and backups.
+A project contains `project.json`, scene files, Canvas data, Atlas data, Lore Book data, managed images, compile selections, writing stats, and backups.

 Scrivus can also create a new project from a Word `.docx` manuscript.
 During import, headings such as `Act X`, `Chapter X`, and `Scene X` are converted into Scrivus folders and scenes.
 Supported Word formatting includes bold, italic, underline, bulleted lists, and numbered lists.